Clinical Trial Application Process Myths

 An amendment is considered a major change to an approved protocol or quality dossier, and therefore requires the same 30-day default review period.
 Minor changes are submitted as notifications within 15 days of the implementation of the change and no review period applies.
 Now, as mentioned, a new protocol must be submitted via a new clinical trial application.
 However, cross-referencing to an approved clinical trial application already on file for sections that are not changed, is possible.
 For example, cross-referencing to an approved investigator’s brochure or to an approved quality dossier.
 Therefore, it reduces the submission requirement and content.
 The process is simple and very similar to an IND amendment in the U.S., even if it’s classified as a clinical trial application in Canada.

-The Drug Review and Approval Process in Canada – An eGuide
+The Drug Review Process

 For a drug, a biologic or a genetic therapy, a medical device, a combination product, a natural health product or other health product company seeking approval of their product for sale in Canada, it is important to understand that the approval process is subject to close scrutiny by the governing regulatory body.